Winter 2026 Quiz 3

 Problem 2

-Select all sampling methods below where the resulting sample is an SRS of 20 songs from the songs DataFrame.
+Select all sampling methods below where the resulting sample is a simple random sample (SRS) of 20 songs from the songs DataFrame.

 Answer: None of the above